Print Page Send to a Friend

 How to apply

-To open an account under the Household Budget Scheme complete a Household Budget Deduction Instruction Form for each bill you want to make a weekly payment towards.
+To open an account, complete a Household Budget Deduction Instruction Form for each bill you want to make a weekly payment towards.
 Send your completed form marked 'Freepost' (you do not need a stamp) to the address below.
 Forms are also available in your local Post Office.

 It will take about 28 days to process your request to have deductions made from your social welfare payment.

-Further questions about the Household Budget Scheme is available from An Post at the address below.
+Further information about the Household Budget Scheme is available from An Post at the address below.

 Household Budget Scheme